Sharon Little-Stoetzel, RN, PhD

-Sharon Little-Stoetzel, RN, PhD, has been a nurse for over 30 years and has been teaching nursing for about 17 years.
+Sharon Little-Stoetzel, RN, PhD, Dean of Graceland University's School of Nursing, has been a nurse for over 30 years and has been teaching nursing for about 17 years.
 She takes great pleasure in teaching all levels of nursing students.
 Her clinical expertise is in intensive care nursing where she worked for 25 years, and has found a love and passion for cardiac rehabilitation where she has worked, p.r.n., for the last seven years.

 Dr. Little-Stoetzel earned her BSN in 1984, at Northeast Missouri State University (now Truman State University) and her MSN at the University of Missouri-Columbia in 1991.
 Her thesis is written on Rewards and Incentives That Keep RNs Retained at the Bedside.
 Completing her PhD in Nursing through the University of Phoenix, the title of her dissertation is ICU Healthy Work Environments: A Concept Analysis.
 Dr. Little-Stoetzel has been a staff nurse, travel nurse and nurse manager in the ICU environment.
 She is currently the Associate Dean for Undergraduate Programs at Graceland University.